mamubeen29/Clusgym_DRL-Ag6Pd5Cu4/README.md

      python gym_trpo_single.py
      ```
 ## Acknowledgements:
-The code is adapted from clusgym_drl.
-We thank the authors for making the code available on github.We would like to thank [Rajesh K. Raju](https://github.com/rajeshkochi444/clusgm_drl) for his DRL framework.
+The code is adapted from [clusgym_drl](https://github.com/rajeshkochi444/clusgm_drl).
+We thank the authors for making the code available on github.
+We would like to thank [Rajesh K. Raju](https://github.com/rajeshkochi444/clusgm_drl) for his DRL framework.